carpentries/instructor-training/_episodes/08-motivation.md

 To do this, we as instructors need to go through the work of identifying what to teach first (or at all!).
 Imagine a graph whose axes are labelled "mean time to master" and "usefulness once mastered".
-Everything that's quick to master, and immediately useful should be taught first;
+Everything that is quick to master, and immediately useful should be taught first;
 things in the opposite corner
 that are hard to learn and have little near-term application do not belong in our workshops.